grassrootseconomics/docs.grassecon.org/docs/ops/log_frame.md

    </td>
    <td>
    </td>
-   <td>Sensitizing of community groups that will create their own CIC.
-Registration of community members into the CIC of the Core Service Provider as part of training
+   <td>Sensitizing of community groups that will create their own Community Asset Voucher.
+Registration of community members into the CAV of the Core Service Provider as part of training
    </td>
    <td>Reports from community meetings.
 Number of active users in the solution, segregated by male, female, boys and girls (under 15)
    </td>